David-E-Alvarez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM stands for "document object model" and is a representation of html elements on page but specifically an OBJECT representation meaning it can provide an interface by which a user can interact and manipulate page.

 2. What is an event?

+    In a nutshell its every user interaction with a site like clicking something, moving mouse etc etc.

 3. What is an event listener?

+    "Listening for an event" or an event listener is "the tracking process and subsequent action taken" of said event.
+    (straight from TK i take no credit)

 4. Why would we convert a NodeList into an Array?

+    So that you can use Array methods like forEach that you can't for NodeList.

 5. What is a component?

+    Components help with making code "DRY"; You can manipulate the dom using components and are important making dynamic websites because they can use data provided by a server as opposed to user.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [x] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+* [x] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+* [x] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+* [x] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems